Multi-resolution spatio-temporal prediction with application to wind power generation: Proposed framework

-where $\text{KL}[q||p]$ denotes the Kullback–Leibler (KL) divergence between two distributions $q$ and $p$ \cite{kullback1951information}.
-The derivation defines $q(\boldsymbol{\epsilon}) \coloneqq \int p(\boldsymbol{\epsilon}|\mathbf{u}) q(\mathbf{u}) d\mathbf{u}$ and assumes $q(\mathbf{u}) \coloneqq \mathcal{N}(\mathbf{u} | \mathbf{m}, \mathbf{S})$, which is the most common way to parameterize the prior distribution of inducing variables in terms of a mean vector $\mathbf{m}$ and a covariance matrix $\mathbf{S}$.
-To ensure that the covariance matrix remains positive definite, it can be represented as a lower triangular form $\mathbf{S} = \mathbf{L} \mathbf{L}^\top$.
-This leads to the analytical form for $q(\boldsymbol{\epsilon})$:
+where $\text{KL}[q||p]$ denotes the Kullback–Leibler (KL) divergence between two distributions $q$ and $p$ \citep{kullback1951information}.
+The derivation defines $q(\epsilon) \coloneqq \int p(\epsilon|z) q(z) dz$ and assumes $q(z) \coloneqq \mathcal{N}(z | m, S)$, which is the most common way to parameterize the prior distribution of inducing variables in terms of a mean vector $m$ and a covariance matrix $S$.
+To ensure that the covariance matrix remains positive definite, it can be represented as a lower triangular form $S = L L^\top$.
+This leads to the analytical form for $q(\epsilon)$:

-where $\mathbf{A} = \mathbf{K}_{XZ} \mathbf{K}_{ZZ}^{-1}$.
-The likelihood can also be factorized as $p(\mathbf{y}|\boldsymbol{\epsilon}) = \prod_{n=1}^N p(y_n|\epsilon_n)$ for the ease of computation in \eqref{eq:elbo}.
+where $A = K_{UV} K_{VV}^{-1}$.
+The likelihood can also be factorized as $p(y|\epsilon) = \prod_{n=1}^N p(y_n|\epsilon_n)$ for the ease of computation in \eqref{eq:elbo}.
 Therefore, the ELBO objective can be rewritten as

-Note that the one dimensional integrals of the log-likelihood in \eqref{eq:obj-elbo} can be computed by Gauss-Hermite quadrature \cite{liu1994note} (the derivation of the ELBO can be found in Appendix~\ref{append:elbo}).
-In contrast to directly maximizing the marginal log likelihood defined in \eqref{eq:objective}, computing this objective and its derivatives only costs $O(NM^2)$.
+Note that the one-dimensional integrals of the log-likelihood in \eqref{eq:obj-elbo} can be computed by Gauss-Hermite quadrature \citep{liu1994note} (the derivation of the ELBO can be found in Appendix~\ref{append:elbo}).
+In contrast to directly maximizing the marginal log-likelihood defined in \eqref{eq:objective}, computing this objective and its derivatives only costs $O(NM^2)$.
 In practice, the optimization is carried out through stochastic gradient descent (see Appendix~\ref{append:sgd}).